0SAM4-DAZAI/DoYallRememberMeIWasThatVentiLoverReadThisIfYouWantToKnowAboutWhatHappenedToMyOc/README.md

 </p>

 <p align="center">
 Now, about my genshin ocs...So, I'm not that interested in genshin as I was on the past, and it made me forget remake my ocs .
 But if we talk about my main oc, do you remember that the birdy was called "Aura" or "Adosttra"?
 Well no more!
+It's Ados now!
 I even changed his gender boo...I also no longer made him a God, yes he is still a celestial being but not a God or wtv!
 His appearance is almost the same, only that he is a man now.
 As some know, I like to write but it shows that my imagination does not exist so I do not share my stories or lore !
 </p>

 <p align="center">